onzag/itemize/docs/tutorials/airbnb/07-redesign.md

         // these are the renderer args that we use in our CMS
         // the same ones
         context: FRAGMENTS.HEADER,
+        wrapperArgs: {
             toolbarExtras: [
                 buttonToolbarPrescence,
             ],
             drawerExtras: [
                 ...buttonOptions,
             ],
             // the disjointed mode so that the toolbars and wrappers are fixed
             // rather than the standard mode where it flows with the page
             disjointedMode: true,
+        },
     }}
     onBeforeSubmit={(action, options) => {
         // this means that the fragment loader is adding